jusevitch/MSR-gazebo-code/README.md

   $ roslaunch rcomv_r1 circleTraj_circleFormation_8agents_smallWorld.launch
   ```

-  More ros launch files are available under the launch folders of each pacakge.
+  More ros launch files are available under the launch folders of each package.